 An examination of complex univariate and multivariate statistical techniques as applied in the context of psychological research.
 The course will focus on techniques including complex analysis of variance, multivariate regression and correlation, principal components analysis and factor analysis and power and effect size.
 We will examine published research and conduct research projects to explore the relationship between hypotheses, experimental designs and these statistical techniques.
 Prerequisites: PSY 230 or BIO 210.
 Bashaw

 Comparative perspectives and approaches to the study of selected topics drawn from cognitive and developmental psychology, cognitive ethology, cognitive and behavioral neuroscience, cognitive science and behavioral primatology.
 Research required.
 Prerequisites: PSY 230 or BIO 210, one of PSY 250, 301, 302, 303, 304, 305, 306, 310; OR one of BIO 250, 330, 379; OR one of BFB 250, 301, 302, 306, 330, 379; OR permission of the instructor.
+Offered every Spring.
 Same as BFB/SPM 480.
-R. Thompson
+Staff

 An in-depth consideration of selected empirical and theoretical issues in cognitive psychology.
 Emphasis is on recent literature covering basic research in cognitive psychology, cognitive neuroscience and computational neuroscience modeling, including such topics as attention and resource allocation, representation, concept formation, memory and topics reflecting research interests of participating students.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY/SPM 305, or permission.
+Offered every Spring.
 Same as SPM 483.
 Anderson

 Contemporary research and theories of the interrelations of perceptual and motor processes.
 Content will be drawn from the literatures of experimental psychology, neurophysiology and human factors.
 Animal models and computational algorithms will be considered when applicable, with primary emphasis on implications for human performance.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 301, or permission.
+Offered every Fall.
 Same as SPM 485.
 Owens

 The neurophysiological and structural basis of behavior with emphasis on motivation and learning, including the use of psychopharmacological methods.
 The role of endocrine and metabolic processes in the regulation of behavior is integrated with considerations of structure.
 Laboratory research required.
 Prerequisites: PSY 230 or BIO 210; PSY 302 or BIO/BFB 240 or permission.
+Offered every Spring.
 Same as BFB 487.
 Roth

 The historical origins of contemporary psychology in European philosophy, physiology and biology and subsequent development of the schools of structuralism, functionalism, Gestalt, behaviorism and psychoanalysis.
 Emphasis on identifying the goals, implicit assumptions and potential contributions of scientific psychology.
 Prerequisite: Senior psychology major status or permission of instructor.
+Offered every Fall.
 Same as SPM/STS 489.
 Owens, Anderson

 Independent study under the direction of the Psychology staff.
 Permission of chairperson required.